-[CR6] - Students are provided opportunities to evaluate the reliability of primary sources by analyzing the author's point of view, author's purpose, audience, and historical context. - Analyzing evidence (Proficiency Skills A1, A2)
+[CR6] - Students are provided opportunities to analyze primary sources and explain the significance of an author's point of view, author's purpose, audience, and historical context. - Analyzing Primary Sources

 Unit Three: Regional and Interregional Interactions (500 C.E. to 1450 C.E.)
 [CR2]